 Yes, although the work is well-integrated into the undergraduate degree.
 One of our courses fulfills A&S core curriculum requirements and Engineering Honors Humanities credits.
 Others are designed to augment learning in any major.
 Additionally, Norlin Scholars engage in scholarly work, doing research in labs or working with faculty on studies and books; if they’re in a creative field such as Film, Dance, Writing, Art or Music, they’ll do creative work under the auspices of a faculty member.
 Because of that, the Norlin Scholars get much more from their undergraduate experience than the average student.

 You’ll be required to engage in research, creative or scholarly work, but it doesn’t have to be an honors thesis.
 Scholarly production varies from field to field.
 Our courses help students explore the major questions, problems and challenges of any given field which leads them naturally to inquire into the discipline through their own projects, whether that’s labwork, library research, human subject research or the production of music, art, writing, dance, theater or film.

 Yes.
 In fact, you must have applied to CU in order to apply for a Norlin Scholarship.
 However, you don’t have to be admitted to CU in order to apply for the scholarship.
 Once you’ve applied to CU, an Apply tab will appear in your MyCUBoulder portal (this may take up to 2 business days to appear after you submit your CU application, either directly through the university or through the Common App).
-Then, follow the directions on the Norlin Scholars website to submit your application for the Norlin Scholarship without it!
+Then, follow the directions on the Norlin Scholars website to submit your application for the Norlin Scholarship.

 No. But in order to keep the scholarship you must: make normal progress toward your degree (i.e. at a pace to graduate in four calendar years); maintain a cumulative grade point average of 3.25 or better and be registered full time (a minimum of 12 semester-based, on-campus credits); be an active participant in the program; and adhere to CU’s professional, academic, and personal codes of conduct.